wooga/unity-version-manager-jni/README.md

 ----

-The java library part simply loads the compiled native library based on the platform and provides a static interface to some of the features provided by [unity-version-manager].
+The java library part simply loads the compiled native library based on the platform and provides a static interface to some of the features provided by [unity-version-manager](https://github.com/Larusso/unity-version-manager).

 Compile